VBRANT/wp7datascripts/ReadMe.md

 - `call_gnrd.py` - samples Python script to invoke the service
 - `call_gnrd_sample.txt` and `call_gnrd_sample_big.txt` are two sample texts to use with the script
 - `call_gnrd_sample_results.json` and `call_gnrd_sample_big_results.json` are the output from running the script to compare your results against; the script writes its output to `call_gnrd_sample.json` and `call_gnrd_sample_big.json`

+## Licence ##

+This software is released under GNU General Public Licence version 2.
+A copy of the licence is included in this folder.